juniorit-ai/clang-game-project/README.md

 * Please use select() for non-blocking keyboard event detection.
 * The game is for linux terminal console.
 * Please do it just with gcc and without any third party libraries.

+## License

+Please review the [Student License](licenses/student-license.md), [General License](licenses/LICENSE.md) and [Third-Party Licenses](licenses/3rd-party-licenses.md) files for this education project

+## Student Contributing

+Before submitting your work for review or a Pull Request to the project, make sure to read our [Student Contribution Agreement](licenses/student-contribution.md).